krestaino/markets-react/README.md

 # Stock Check

 Ever want to check the stock market, but you just couldn't figure out how?
 Well look no further, this app has got you covered!
-Built with React Native, Expo and NativeBase using data from EX API.
+Built with React Native, Expo, and NativeBase using data from EX API.

 ![alt tag](assets/screenshots/android_group.png)